MarkSchu/walkthrough/README.md

 For instance, if you push that big circle button and talk, I'll receive your message in real time on my device.

-### Users
+## Users

 The app is primarily purchased by businesses and used by teams that are "out in the field" and need to communicate in real time.
 For example, a power company with multiple trucks driving around fixing downed wires would be an example.
 They could use the app to ask questions, give updates, and coordinate whoe goes where.

 There are loads of other possible use cases: truck drivers, taxi service, event staff, warehousing & distribution, utility companies, etc.

-### Dispatch Hub (The Dispatching App)
+## Dispatch Hub

-In addition to the mobile app, Zello makes an application called the **Dispatch Hub**.
-It's a desktop app used by people back at the office - the dispatchers - to coordinate and help out the mobiles users out in the field.
+The **Dispatch Hub** is a desktop app used by people back at the office - the dispatchers - to coordinate and help out the mobiles users out in the field.

 For example, you can imagine a dispatcher working for the power company coordinatng trucks after a power outage.
 They're there to answer questions, direct trucks to certain areas, and revieve updates when work is done.

-Before **Text Messages** are added, the Dispatch Hub can exchange audio messages.
-They can play the messages that are received and send messages to mobile users out in the field.
-The specifics of how that works is addressed below.

-### The Problem
-Add the ability to send **Text Messages** to the Dispatch App.
-Specifically, add the ability to send and receive Text Messages with mobile users.

-### Why Solve the Problem
+## Why Solve the Problem
 There are contexts in which it is more helpful to send a text message.
 Here are a few:

 1. You can visually search text.
 For example, you can scroll through a list of text messages looking for a word or phrase.
 You can't do that with audio messages.

 2. It makes accessing important information faster and easier.
 Instead of re-listening to an audio message to get an address, you can read it.

-3. It allows you to copy & paste information, say to notes.
+3. It allows you to copy & paste information.

 4. It allows you to share information when the area you're in is too noisy to listen to audio messagse.

 5. It allows you to share information in places that do not permit loud audio: library, speaking event, etc.

-### Domain Knowledge
+## How the Dispatch Hub Currently Works

 The language of "exchanging messagess" is fairly general.
 It's now time to get more specific about how message exhange works on the app to give a more specific idea of what will need to change.